How to relieve stress and release tension?

 Wherever you go, they go after you.
 There is stress and tension at work, at home and in relationships.
 There is stress and tension due to health problems, and stress and tension brought about by one’s financial situation.

 Sometimes, you can eliminate or change the external cause, and sometimes you cannot.
 Often, when you cannot change the external cause, you become more stressed.
-If you can deal with the external cause that’s okay, but what if you cannot?
+If you can deal with the external cause that’s great, but what if you cannot?

 Dealing with stress and tension should begin from within you.
 External causes might be the trigger for them, but in most cases, your attitude and thoughts are the real causes.

 You might not always be able to deal with external condition, but you can certainly teach yourself to change your attitude.

-Two Ways to Deal with Stress and Tension
+There Are Two Ways to Deal with Stress and Tension

-There are certain things you can do when you experience them, something like first aid, and there are methods that prevent stress and tension from coming into existence at all.
+There are certain things you can do when you experience stress and tension, something like first aid, and there are methods that prevent stress and tension from coming into existence.

-The first aid method, consists of certain small things that reduce the stress and tension, while the second method requires inner work, over a period of time.
+The first aid method, consists of certain small things that reduce the stress and tension, while the second method, requires inner work, over a period of time.

 The second method brings more permanent results, resulting in a changed attitude, changed perspective of life, and a state of inner peace.

 10 Tips to Relieve Stress and Release Tension

-Pay attention to your body and to your muscles.
+- Pay attention to your body and to your muscles.
 Are they contracted and tense?
 Release the tension.
 Pay special attention to your face and scalp, and if you feel that they are tense, release the tension.
 If after a few seconds the tension returns, relax them again, until the tension disappears.

-When feeling stressed or tense, stand up, with you head and back straight, and take a few deep, slow breaths.
+- When feeling stressed or tense, stand up, with you head and back straight, and take a few deep, slow breaths.

-Drinking a cup of water helps too.
+- Drinking a cup of water helps too.
 If you feel stressed or tense before going to sleep at night, a glass of milk, warm or cold can make you feel more relaxed.

-Think about the thoughts that are causing you the stress and tension.
+- Think about the thoughts that are causing you the stress and tension.
 In many cases, it is possible that you have created a mountain in your mind that does not exist in reality.
 Thinking positively about the situation can you bring new ideas for solving it, and therefore, eliminate the stress.

-If the stress is caused by other people, talk to them about it.
+- If the stress is caused by other people, talk to them about it.
 Don’t bottle it up.
 Sometimes, people don’t know what they are causing you, and a little relaxed conversation can do wonders.

-Find causes to laugh.
+- Find causes to laugh.
 Watch a comedy on TV, or read something funny.

-Leave everything that you are doing at the moment, and take a walk outside.
+- Leave everything that you are doing at the moment, and take a walk outside.

-Go to swim or to the gym.
+- Go to swim or to the gym.
 In fact, if you train yourself regularly, your stress level will become lower.

-Take it easy.
+- Take it easy.
 Don’t pile up tasks, chores and goals.
 If you plan too many things to do you will probably feel stressed.
 Make a plan, but focus on one thing at a time.